 Whether or not you need a shed permit depends on municipality regulations.
 Typically, sheds over a specific size need to be permitted, but it’s important to first check with your town’s building department before starting construction.

-Cost: According to national averages, the price of a permit for small projects ranges from $50 – $300.
-The cost of a permit for large projects ranges from $500 – $2,000.
+Cost: According to national averages, the price of a permit for small projects ranges from $50 to $300.
+The cost of a permit for large projects ranges from $500 to $2,000.
 In most cases, sheds are considered small projects.

 How Much Will Labor Cost?

 How much does it cost to have a shed built?
 You have three choices when it comes to labor.
 You can either do all of the work, some of the labor, or hire the entire build-out to a professional.
-This is one area you can save a wad of money.
+This is one area you can save a significant amount of money.
 If you choose to construct the shed on your own or with the help of friends and family, labor will not cost you anything but your time.
 If you decide to take the project on yourself, you are responsible for building the shed and ensuring all the design components are safe and the required inspections are conducted.
-It is a serious undertaking, but the upside is that you can ensure the shed is built exactly how you want, and you can go at your own pace.

 However, you may not have the time or inclination to tackle the project yourself.
 In this case, you will need to hire a professional contractor.
 The contractor will be responsible for all safety aspects of the design and ordering the appropriate inspections.
 If the structure does not pass an inspection, it will be up to the contractor to fix the issues.
 If you choose to hire someone, make sure they are reputable.
 Ask for proof of licensing and insurance.
 Look online for reviews or ask for references of someone who has used their services.

-The average cost for labor to build a shed ranges from $50 at the low end to $100 at the high end.
+The average cost for labor to build a shed ranges from $50 to $100 per hour.
 The going rate in your area for construction labor may vary.

 Which Approach is Best for You to Take When Building Your Shed?